SomwareHR/ELCalyzer/README.md

 Read only.

-Tested with Powershell 5 and pwsh 7 on Windows.
+Tested with Powershell 7 on Windows (some features work on v.5)